-Transfer your pension to another provider You may prefer to access your retirement savings flexibly - perhaps as a number of cash withdrawals over time - or use them to buy an annuity that you can tailor to your specific needs.
+Transfer your pension to another provider

+You may prefer to access your retirement savings flexibly - perhaps as a number of cash withdrawals over time - or use them to buy an annuity that you can tailor to your specific needs.

 For example, if you have health issues, you may find you could get an annuity that pays a higher pension than the Scheme offers.

 Your retirement statement includes a non-guaranteed transfer value or cash equivalent transfer value (CETV).

 If you decide to transfer out, you should ask our Scheme administrator, Aptia, for a guaranteed CETV figure.
 This would be guaranteed for three months.

 We strongly recommend that you speak to an independent financial adviser.
 They can help you make your decision.
-Please see your retirement statement.
+The Trustee has agreed to pay for the cost of advice with LVE.
+Turn to page 13 for more information.

+Options 3 & 4

+Important information

-Options 3 & 4 Important information If you take a commutation payment or transfer your pension out of the Scheme, you won't receive any more benefits from the Scheme.
+If you take a commutation payment or transfer your pension out of the Scheme, you won't receive any more benefits from the Scheme.
 This includes any pension your spouse or civil partner might have received on your death.

 You should also check out whether your small pot value is more or less than your transfer value (see page 10).
 If your transfer value is higher than your small pot (before tax), you might get more cash if you transferred your pension out (depending on what fees and charges are applied by your new provider).

 If your transfer value is lower than the small pot (before tax), you would not get more if you did this.

-Here are some other things to note about taking your pension as a cash payment or transferring it: - You will only be able to transfer your pension to another registered pension scheme. - If your transfer value is £30,000 or more, you must provide written confirmation from an independent financial adviser that they have given you advice about transferring your benefits.
+Here are some other things to note about taking your pension as a cash payment or transferring it:

+- You will only be able to transfer your pension to another registered pension scheme. - If your transfer value is £30,000 or more, you must provide written confirmation from an independent financial adviser that they have given you advice about transferring your benefits.
 We cannot allow the transfer to go ahead without seeing evidence of this.